-Regarding its new quarters and utilities (QU) platform at the Greater Tortue Ahmeyim (GTA) gas field, the UK giant explained that installing and commissioning a traditional jacket and topsides at an offshore platform can take months.
-However, its team in Mauritania and Senegal slashed that to just 10 days in September 2022.
+Regarding its new quarters and utilities (QU) platform at the Greater Tortue Ahmeyim (GTA) gas field, the UK giant explained that installing and commissioning a traditional jacket and topsides at an offshore platform could take months.
+However, its team in Mauritania and Senegal slashed that to just ten days in September 2022.
 Having travelled more than 11,000 nautical miles from its construction site in China, the QU was lifted out of the water using four giant hydraulic legs.

 The company sees the GTA gas development as “the biggest project” in its portfolio, which has “enough gas to support production for at least 20 years.”
 The QU’s hydraulic lift marked a major step towards BP’s goal of first gas by the end of 2023.
 Once up and running, the QU will provide accommodation and act as the nerve centre for “the world’s first nearshore liquefied natural gas (LNG) terminal.”

-Back in May 2022, this project tucked another achievement under its belt with the successful installation of the last concrete caisson built in Dakar, Senegal.
+Back in May 2022, the project tucked another achievement under its belt with the successful installation of the last concrete caisson built in Dakar, Senegal.
 The project’s 21 massive 16,000-tonne structures, “each nearly the size of the Arc de Triomphe,” form a 1.2-kilometre offshore breakwater designed to shelter the nearshore hub and terminal from prevailing weather and ocean conditions.
-BP noted that the fabrication yard where the caissons were built is “the first of its kind in Africa.”
+BP noted that the fabrication yard where the caissons were built was “the first of its kind in Africa.”